fiatconnect/specification/fiatconnect-api.md

 ### 7.3.2.
 Fiat Account Schemas

-All Fiat Account Schemas supported by FiatConnect MUST contain the `name`, `institution`, and `fiatAccountType` fields. `name` is a friendly, user-definable name for the account.
+All Fiat Account Schemas supported by FiatConnect MUST contain the `accountName`, `institutionName`, and `fiatAccountType` fields. `accountName` is a friendly, user-definable name for the account.
-`institution` is a user-friendly name representing the financial institution/organization the account is with, and `fiatAccountType` is a `FiatAccountTypeEnum` value, representing the type of fiat account this schema represents.
-The `institution` and `name` fields are required in order for the API to return obfuscated but distinguishable account information from the `GET /accounts` endpoint.
+`institutionName` is a user-friendly name representing the financial institution/organization the account is with, and `fiatAccountType` is a `FiatAccountTypeEnum` value, representing the type of fiat account this schema represents.
+The `institutionName` and `accountName` fields are required in order for the API to return obfuscated but distinguishable account information from the `GET /accounts` endpoint.

 ####  7.3.2.1. `AccountNumber`